raspberrypilearning/powerful-patterns/en/step_1.md

 Look at these examples and think about the repeated motif.
 How have the patterns been made from circles, ellipses, squares, rectangles and triangles?

-![Complete kek lapis Sarawak project](images/kek.png) You can find this project here https://trinket.io/python/81be7eb895
+![Complete kek lapis Sarawak project](images/kek.png) You can find the Kek lapis Sarawak project here https://trinket.io/python/81be7eb895
 ![Complete art deco project](images/art_deco.png)
-You can find this project here https://trinket.io/python/300e1cd325
+You can find the Art deco project here https://trinket.io/python/300e1cd325
 ![Complete tartan project](images/tartan.png)
-You can find this project here https://trinket.io/python/4706d1a81b
+You can find the McEwen tartan project here https://trinket.io/python/4706d1a81b
-![Complete yakan weaving project](images/yakan.png) You can find this project here https://trinket.io/python/20646dd7f4
+![Complete yakan weaving project](images/yakan.png) You can find the Yakan weaving project here https://trinket.io/python/20646dd7f4
-![Complete fibonacci sequence project](images/fibonacci.png) You can find this project here https://trinket.io/python/a0f0e7f8e6
+![Complete fibonacci sequence project](images/fibonacci.png) You can find the Fibonacci sequence project here https://trinket.io/python/a0f0e7f8e6

 --- /print-only ---